yegor256/blog/_drafts/_tdd.md

 <span class="red">I disagree</span>.
 I don't know exactly what units of measurement were used to compare the "code" and the "test", but I can only assume Lines-of-Code.
-I was curious and decided to calculate this ration in a few projects of mine.
+I was curious and decided to calculate this ratio in a few projects of mine.
 First, I tried [jcabi-github](https://github.com/jcabi/jcabi-github), an immutable GitHub Java API client.
 The numbers were:
 9.8K LoC in production classes,